Showing posts with label trails. Show all posts

 In the 1830s, the federal government forcibly removed approximately 15,000 Cherokee, 21,000 Muskogee (Creek), 9,000 Choctaw, 6,000 Chickasaw, and 4,000 Seminole from their ancestral homes in the southeastern United States.

-Federal Indian removal policy aroused fierce and bitter debate.
+The federal Indian removal policy sparked fierce, bitter debate.
 Supporters of the policy claimed it was a benevolent action to save the tribes east of the Mississippi River from being overwhelmed and lost in the onslaught of an expanding American population.

 Opponents described its inhumanity and the tragic consequences it would have for American Indians.
-One thing was certain: removal freed millions of acres of desired Indian lands for use by white settlers.
+One thing was sure: removal freed millions of acres of desired Indian lands for use by white settlers.

 The National Park Service works with partners to administer the Trail of Tears National Historic Trail.
 By helping to preserve historic sites and trail segments and developing areas for public use, the story of the forced removal of the Cherokee people and the American Indian tribes is remembered and told.